George Bancroft: Minister to Prussia and Germany

-San Juan Islands (now Washington State) arbitration
+San Juan Islands arbitration

-His last official achievements are considered the greatest.
-The United States maintained that the disputed channel was intended to be the Haro Strait, while Great Britain believed that the Rosario State (Pig War (1859)).
+His last official achievements were his participation in the 1872 arbitration on the status of the San Juan Islands, stemming from the Pig War of 1859.
+The United States maintained that the disputed channel was intended to be the Haro Strait, while Great Britain believed that it was the Rosario Strait.
 In the San Juan arbitration Bancroft displayed great versatility and skill and won the case, which was decided by a commission (three eminent German Judges) appointed by the German Emperor, Kaiser Wilhelm.
-The final ruling was issued on October 21, 1872 and British troops withdrew from San Juan Island on November 22, 1872.
-After 26 years of maintaining an amicable, yet tense relationship.
+The final ruling was issued on October 21, 1872, and British troops withdrew from San Juan Island on November 22, 1872, after 26 years of maintaining an amicable, yet tense relationship.

 Personal life

 Family

 His first wife was Sarah Dwight, of a rich family in Springfield, Massachusetts; they married in 1827 and had two sons.
 She died in 1837.
 He formed a second marriage with Mrs Elizabeth Davis Bliss, a widow with two children.
 Together they had a daughter.

-In his later years Bancroft lived in Washington, DC, summering at Rose Cliff, Newport, Rhode Island, the site where Rosecliff was later built.
+In his later years Bancroft lived in Washington, D.C., summering at Rose Cliff, Newport, Rhode Island, the site where Rosecliff was later built.

 Organizations

 Bancroft was elected a member of the American Antiquarian Society in 1838, and also served as its Secretary of Domestic Correspondence from 1877 to 1880.

 In 1841, Bancroft was elected as a member of the American Philosophical Society.

 In New York, Bancroft was a founding member of the American Geographical Society and served as the society's first president for nearly three years (February 21, 1852 – December 7, 1854).

 Bancroft was elected an Associate Fellow of the American Academy of Arts and Sciences in 1863.

+Bancroft served as the President of the American Historical Association, 1885-1886.